mite-standard/.github/profile/README.md

 # Content

 - `mite_data`: contains files adhering to the MITE data standard
-- `mite_extras`: contains the MITE data standard schema and functionality to interact computationally with entries from `mite_data`
+- `mite_extras`: contains functionality to interact computationally with entries from `mite_data`
+- `mite_schema`: contains the schema and validation functionality

 # Contributing